-8.6.
-Penalties and interest. -- Any person who operates a stationary source in violation of section 8 shall be subject to a penalty equal to five (5) percent of the Title V operating permit fee for each calendar month or portion thereof in which the violation continues in addition to the annual fee required to be paid under section 8.
+8.2.
+Penalties and interest.
+Any person who operates a stationary source in violation of section 8 shall be subject to a penalty equal to five (5) percent of the fees required under section 8 for each calendar month or portion thereof in which the violation continues in addition to the annual fees required to be paid under section 8.
 Fees due for the fiscal year beginning July 1 shall not be subject to any penalties if paid on or before July 31 of that fiscal year.
 This penalty for delinquent payment is separate from and unrelated to any other penalties assessed by a court or collected by the Secretary pursuant to W.Va.
 Code §22-5-1 et seq., or any rules of the West Virginia Department of Environmental Protection.

-8.7.
-Certified emissions statement.
+8.3.
+Actual Emissions.